-MIAMI (AP) — The autistic man who was the intended target of a police bullet is suffering from emotional distress, not eating and traumatized following the shooting of his caretaker.
+MIAMI (AP) — The autistic man who was the intended target of a police bullet is suffering from emotional distress,

-Police have a civic duty to protect and serve individuals, but like most people who hold a great deal of authority, their powers are sometimes abused.
-Unfortunately, police brutality is
+Police have a civic duty to protect and serve individuals, but like most people who hold a great deal of

 A budget with an emphasis on city worker wages and police recruitment passed the Winston-Salem City Council with a 6-2 vote.